boldenamsterdam/openweather/README.md

+# ⚠️ This plugin is no longer maintained — openWeathermap.org weather plugin for Craft CMS 3.x
 ![Bolden OpenWeather Craft CMS 3 plugin](https://www.bolden.nl/uploads/Bolden-OpenWeather-Craft-CMS-3-plugin.jpg)

-# openWeathermap.org weather plugin for Craft CMS 3.x

 Integrate weather information from any location right into your Craft CMS 3 website